Training, Webinars, and Podcasts

 Understanding Concussion and Brain Injury - Series #1 held on November 9, 2023

 There’s a higher incidence of brain injury in at-risk populations than most realize.
-The same people often seek treatment for co-occurring needs, like substance abuse, mental health, domestic violence, chronic pain.
+The same people often seek treatment for co-occurring needs, like substance use disorder, mental health, domestic violence, chronic pain.
 The concussion (or more significant brain injury) must be properly identified for the person to fully benefit from support programs in other areas.
 We will discuss how to identify the signs and symptoms of TBI and what educational tools are available for staff and the people they serve.

 Trainings are provided at no cost and are tailored to your schedule and continuing education unit needs.
 For more information contact Brain Links at: 615-383-9442 or tbi@tndisability.org